 The syntax for phrase match is to put quotes around your keyword, such as 'tennis shoes'.
-Below is an example of how phrase match will work:
+Below is an example of how phrase match works:

 The syntax for exact match is to use square brackets, such as [red shoe].
-Below is an example of how exact match will work:
+Below is an example of how exact match works:

 TipUse Smart Bidding with all match types to automatically optimise for your performance objectives.
 Smart Bidding works best with broad match because the wide set of searches allows it to learn what works best for you.
 Learn more about Smart Bidding

 You can use negative keywords to exclude your ads from showing on searches with that term.
-So if you’re a hat company that doesn’t sell baseball caps, you could add a negative keyword for baseball caps.
-Note however, that negative keyword match types behave differently from positive match types.
-Learn more about negative keywords
+For example, if you’re a hat company that doesn’t sell baseball caps, you could add a negative keyword for baseball caps.
+Note, however, that negative keyword match types behave differently from positive match types.
+Learn more About negative keywords